Asparagus virus 1

-Asparagus virus 1 (AV-1) is one of the nine known viruses that affects asparagus plants.
-It is in the Potyviridae family.
-Initially reported by G. L Hein in 1960, it is a member of the genus Potyvirus and causes no distinct symptoms in asparagus plants.
-The only known plant that can get AV-1 is asparagus plants.
-It is spread by aphids vectors, which means that aphids do not cause the AV-1, but they do spread it.
+Asparagus virus 1 (AV-1) is one of the nine known viruses that infects asparagus plants.
+It is a member of the genus Potyvirus in the family Potyviridae.
+Initially reported by G. L Hein in 1960, it causes no distinct symptoms in asparagus plants.
+The only known natural plant host is the asparagus.
+It is spread by aphid vectors, which means that aphids do not cause the AV-1, but they do spread it.

 Morphology

-The virus consists of a capsid.
-The virus capsid is not enveloped.
-Capsid / nucleocapsid is elongated with helical symmetry.
-The capsid is filamentous, flexuous with a clear modal length with a length of 740 nm and a width of 13 nm.
-Axial canal is indistinct, the basic helix is obscure.
+The virion is non-enveloped, filamentous, and flexuous with helical symmetry.
+Particles are 700-800 nm long and 13 nm wide.
+Axial canal is indistinct and the basic helix is obscure.

 Physicochemical and physical properties

 There is one sedimenting component(s) found in purified preparations.
 The sedimentation coefficient is 146 S20w.
 A260/A280 ratio is 1.24.
 The thermal inactivation point (TIP) is at 50-55 °C. The longevity in vitro (LIV) is 2–11 days.
 Although the titer is dependent on the host, the decimal exponent (DEX) of the dilution endpoint is usually around 3-4.